 Q. What is Fanxy Child?

-A. Fanxy Child is a hip-hop crew that counts Zico among its members.
+A. Fanxy Child is a hip-hop crew that Zico started.

 Q. Why can't anyone agree on what Block B's songs are called in English?